Irish Folklore Commission: Dúchas Project

-The Dúchas Project was founded by Falls Community Council in 1999, in order to collect experiences and stories of conflict.
-They imagined it as a tool for learning and conflict resolution in the future.

 The Dúchas Project is an online crowdsourcing effort to digitize and transcribe the National Folklore Collection in order to make it accessible and searchable worldwide.
 Based online, the project includes (1) both digitized and transcribed volumes of the collection; (2) a search feature to find people, topics, and places mentioned in the collections; (4) an index of Irish surnames, and (5) numerous historical photographs.

 Transcriptions of the collection are crowdsourced from around the world, and volunteers transcribe pages from the journal, allowing each page transcribed to become searchable from within the page itself and via internet search databases.